rusticlion/Manastorm/manastorm_codebase_dump.md

 *   Local `checkShieldBlock` helper (defined within `wizard.lua`)
 *   Local `createShield` helper (defined within `wizard.lua`)

+## ./AGENTS.md
+Prime for development on _Manastorm_, a strategic action game of magical dueling, using the following docs as your primary entry points:

+* CrashCourse.md
+* DevelopmentGuidelines.md

+You will want to explore the "docs" folder and the relevant Lua code related to some specific bug or feature request once you have gotten your bearing with the above documents.
+You can assume the content of the "Tickets" folder to have already been completed unless directed there explicitly.

 ## ./ComprehensiveDesignDocument.md
 Game Title: Manastorm (working title)